Times Square Theater: 2000s and early 2010s

 The Times Square Theater remained empty in 2000, after every other theater on the block had been renovated.
 Part of the issue was that it was not viable as a theater, as its only entrance was on 42nd Street, making it more difficult to load scenery and props.
 In addition, the Times Square was old, had a small lobby, and suffered from noise issues.
 The 42nd Street Development Project had its offices on the former stage until 2004.
 Construction workers removed seat cushions and dismantled the project's offices before the theater was marketed for commercial use.
-That year, New 42nd Street agreed to lease the Times Square to Eckō Unltd., which planned to convert it into a hip-hop store.v Ecko planned to build a 20000 ft2 or 30,000 ft2 store across four floors.
+That year, New 42nd Street agreed to lease the Times Square to Ecko Unltd., which planned to convert it into a hip-hop store.
+Ecko planned to build a 20000 ft2 or 30,000 ft2 store across four floors.
 The firm of Janson-Goldstein was hired to renovate the space; at the time, the store would have been completed in 2006.
 The project stalled after the planning process, even though Ecko had continued to pay rent, and the theater was covered in plywood.
 In 2009, the company abandoned its lease, and Cahan considered filing a lawsuit against Ecko.

 A mural by Sofia Maldonado was placed on the empty theater in 2010.
 The Observer reported in early 2011 that a 4D theater was being planned for the Times Square.
 The next year, a group called Broadway 4D Theaters, LLC signed a long-term lease for the theater.
 The Times Square would have been renovated to accommodate a 4D film presentation dedicated to the history of Broadway, Broadway Sensation, to be produced by lawyer Robert Kory and producer/director Gary Goddard.
 The attraction was expected to open in early 2015.
 The Times Square had proven so hard to lease that the Real Estate Board of New York granted an award to the brokers who had arranged the deal.
 The media reported in 2014 that the project had been canceled due to financial troubles.
 In August 2015, Elie Samaha and Donald Kushner announced they purchased the assets of Broadway 4D Theaters and would continue the project.
 Singaporean company Oracle Projects International reportedly leased the theater in March 2016 for use as an event space.